-THE NEED FOR DUE DILIGENCE 4
+THE NEED FOR DUE DILLIGENCE 4

-A lobbying group campaigning to change the law 5
+A lobby group campaigning to change the law 5

 A trusted advisor on the current law?
-7
+6

-CHANGING THE PROTECTED CHARACTERISTICS 9
+CHANGING THE PROTECTED CHARACTERISTICSErro or!
+Bookmark not defined.

-Sex 9

-Sexual orientation 11
+Sexual orientation Erro r!
+Bookmark not defined.

 Gender reassignment 12

-"Gender Identity": self-identification by the back door 14
+"Gender identity": gender self-id by the back door 14

 INEFFECTIVE AND UNLAWFUL EQUALITY MONITORING 17

-UNDERMINING UNDERSTANDING OF HARASSMENT AND DISCRIMINATION 19
+UNDERMINING UNDERSTANDING OF DISCRIMINATION AND HARA ASSMENT19

 DIVERGENCE FROM THE CODE OF PRACTICE 22

-Discrimination
+Discrimination 22

-Harassment
+Harassment 23

-Dress codes
+Dress Codes 24

-Toilets, showers and changing rooms
+Toilets, showers and changing rooms 26

 MISSING GUIDANCE 31

-Communal accommodation
+Communal accommodation 31

-Occupational requirements
+Occupational Requirements 32

 MOVING THE GOALPOSTS 34

 SUMMARY OF FINDINGS 36

 IMPLICATIONS 37

-Employers: understand Stonewall risk
+Employers: understand Stonewall risk 37

-Government and EHRC: promote the law
+Government and EHRC: promote the law 39

-ANNEX1: ORGANISATIONS KNOWN TO HAVE LEFT STONEWALL 40
+ANNEX I: ORGANISATIONS KNOWN TO HAVE LEFT STONEWALL 40

-ANNEX II: LIST OF STONEWALL DOCUMENTS REVIEWED 41
+ANNEX II: LIST OF STONEWALL GUIDANCE DOCUMENTS REVIEWS -D Δ1

-THE NEED FOR DUE DILIGENCE
+THE NEED FOR DUE DILLIGENCE

-Many public, private and voluntary sector organisations are reconsidering their membership of Stonewall Diversity Champions and the UK Workplace Equality Index, after criticism that the organisation's advice undermines compliance with the Equality Act 2010.
+Many public, private and voluntary sector organisations are reconsidering their membership of the Stonewall Diversity Champions programme and UK Workplace Equality Index, after criticism that the organisation's advice undermines compliance with the Equality Act 2010.

-Freedom of information responses reveal a scheme which goes well beyond "HR good practice" to involving public bodies in promoting a lobbying agenda for law reform.1 For example, documents disclosed in the ongoing case of Allison Bailey v Stonewall Equality Ltd and others show the organisation targeting an individual for her opinions directly through their employer.2 A report by barrister Akua Reindorf for the University of Essex found that its policy on "Supporting Trans and Non Binary Staff", reflecting Stonewall guidance, was not in line with the Equality Act and contributed to an environment of fear for staff holding dissenting views about sex and gender.3
+Freedom of information responses reveal a scheme which goes well beyond "HR good practice" to involving public bodies in promoting a lobbying agenda for law reform.
+For example, documents disclosed in the ongoing case of Ms A Bailey v Stonewall Equality Ltd and others show the organisation targeting an individual for her opinions directly through their employer.
+A report by barrister Akua Reindorf for the University of Essex found that its policy on "Supporting Trans and Non Binary Staff", reflecting Stonewall guidance, was not in line with the Equality Act and contributed to an environment of fear for staff holding dissenting views about sex and gender.
+Act and contributed to an environment of fear for staff holding dissenting views about sex and gender.